eoap/schemas/docs/ogc.md

 The schema defines:

-- An `OGCObject` record for a bounding box
+- An `OGCBBox` record for a bounding box

 to support https://docs.ogc.org/is/18-062r2/18-062r2.html#bounding-box-value